 Living Collections Fellowship

 Applications are sought from early-career individuals with a degree (MS preferred) in horticulture, plant science, plant ecology, or related disciplines, and who have chosen public horticulture and/or botanical garden management as a career path.
 Applicants should be well-positioned to conduct independent project-based assignments.
-Preference will be given to candidates with a working knowledge of plant propagation and production.
+Preference will be given to candidates with a excellent knowledge of curation, woody plants, and/or floristics.
 Applicants are expected to be fluent in English.

 The Fellowship provides an annual stipend of $48,000, and as an employee of Harvard University, the LCF is eligible for health insurance benefits.

 The LCF is expected to engage fully in the professional activities of the Arnold Arboretum and to work collaboratively with Arboretum staff on other institutional efforts.
-She/he is encouraged to participate as an instructor for Arnold Arboretum education programs and to write for Arnoldia, the Arboretum’s quarterly magazine.
+They are encouraged to participate as an instructor for Arnold Arboretum education programs and to write for Arnoldia, the Arboretum’s quarterly magazine.

 The Fellowship is awarded through a competitive review process.
 To be considered, applicants should submit the following in PDF format via the Online Application.